Brachial Plexus & Shoulder Dystocia Injury

 How Much Does a BPI Birth Injury Lawyer Cost?

-At Olsman MacKenzie Peacock & Wallace, we understand how expensive care can be for a brachial plexus injury and that most families do not have the financial resources to cover unexpected treatments.
+At Olsman MacKenzie Peacock, we understand how expensive care can be for a brachial plexus injury and that most families do not have the financial resources to cover unexpected treatments.
 Therefore, we represent our birth injury clients on a contingency fee basis, meaning that we do not charge a fee unless we are successful in recovering compensation.
 Further, we advance all litigation expenses while a case is ongoing (these costs are typically repaid from a settlement or trial award).

 What is the Brachial Plexus?